This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 Notably, the Japanese flights also carried medical supplies for the Chinese government.
 They included thousands of surgical masks, safety goggles and 50 sets of protective suits.

+The semi-autonomous city in southern China will suspend operations of gambling and related industries for half a month, Chief Executive Ho Iat Seng said at a news conference on Tuesday.

+Macao officials told CNN it has not been decided yet when this suspension will start as the chief executive will meet with gambling companies Tuesday.

 The outbreak has had a devastating impact on tourism in the gambling enclave, which relies heavily on mainland Chinese visitors.
 Gambling is illegal on the mainland and Lunar New Year is usually a particularly busy time for Macao’s casinos.
-But not this year — tourism to the city has dropped 73.6% year-on-year, the Macao government announced Wednesday.
+But not this year — tourism to the city has dropped 73.6% year-on-year, the Macao government announced on January 29.

-All residents of Hubei province and non-residents who traveled to Hubei in the past 14 days will be denied entry to Macao, until they show a doctor’s letter certifying they are clear, according to Secretary for Administration and Justice Cheong Weng-chon.
-Anyone who has been to Hubei in the past two weeks is also banned from entering casinos.

 Malaysia (at least 8 cases)